-As we continue to wind down from the whirlwind experience that was the 2016 U.S. presidential election cycle, our collective interest in public sector activities remains incredibly strong.
+As we approach the 2020 U.S. presidential election, our collective interest in public sector activities remains incredibly strong.
 With so many changes occurring within the federal government and daily stories breaking about public organizations and agencies, it truly feels like both an important and enriching time to be associated with (or at least “in the know” about) government in America.
 Elected officials, top cabinet members, and appointees receive the lion’s share of the spotlight, so they must run the government—right?

 Well…yes and no.

 While much of formal public policy and the general “direction” of the country (as well as states and cities) are directed by the collective priorities of politicians, the men and women who engage in the daily operations that allow governments across the country to effectively, efficiently, and equitably provide necessary goods and services to their respective populations are far more numerous than the number of personnel that Air Force One can accommodate.
 This group of diverse and specialized civil servants are the personnel who make up the field of public administration.